Unveiling the solution to the final-parsec problem by combining milli-Hertz gravitational-wave observation and AGN survey: Mock Data and Method

 As for mHz GW detectors, we consider three configurations, namely, LISA, LISA+TQ network, and LISA+TJ network.
-The GW signals are generated according to Ref.~\cite{2022PhRvR...4a3247Z}.
-In particular, we use IMRPhenomPv2 waveform model \citep{2014PhRvL.113o1101H, 2015PhRvD..91b4043S} and assume low-frequency approximation \citep{1987thyg.book..330T} when calculating the detector response.
-We also use Fisher information matrix (FIM) \citep{1994PhRvD..49.2658C, 2008PhRvD..77d2001V} to estimate the error volume for each source.
+The detected MBHB catalog are generated according to Refs.~\citep{2016PhRvD..93b4003K, 2020NatAs...4..108R, 2022PhRvR...4a3247Z}.
 As a result, the total error in luminosity distance is typically $\Delta D_L /D_L \sim 3\%$.
-The main contribution to $\Delta D_L$ comes from weak lensing \citep{2010PhRvD..81l4046H, 2021MNRAS.504.3610C} and the peculiar velocities of the host galaxies \citep{2006ApJ...637...27K}, while detector configuration and MBHB population model play an insignificant role.
-The latter two factors are more important to the error in sky localization.
-The effect can be seen in Figure~\ref{fig:dOmega}.
+The main contribution to $\Delta D_L$ comes from weak lensing \citep{2010PhRvD..81l4046H, 2021MNRAS.504.3610C} and peculiar velocities of the hosts \citep{2006ApJ...637...27K}, while detector configuration and MBHB population model play an insignificant role \citep{2022PhRvR...4a3247Z}.
+The latter two factors are more important to the error in sky localization, the effect can be seen in Figure~\ref{fig:dOmega}.
 We find that with LISA alone, the median value of sky localization error varies between $1$ and $100 ~\!{\rm deg}^2$, depending on the population model.
 With LISA+TQ or LISA+TJ networks, the error can shrink by one to two orders of magnitude.